- Office of Sponsored Programs

 - Be authorized to suspend an activity involving animals as set forth in the PHS Policy at IV.C.6.

 - The review process begins with the submission of a proposal for an activity involving animals.
 This may encompass research grants, educational projects or demonstrations, or other types of testing.

 - Projects involving other institutions (educational institutions, commercial firms, etc.) or individuals at those institutions require an approval process at each institution and involved individuals at each site bear joint responsibility for the appropriate conduct at the other site(s).

-- An Animal Care Committee Review Form, available from the Center for Biomedical Research office, must be completed and submitted.
+- An Animal Care Committee Review Form must be completed and submitted to the IACUC office.
 If the project involves a grant submission, a copy of the grant application should be appended.

 - The application to IACUC will be reviewed for compliance with issues and practices defined by legislation and current accepted laboratory veterinary practice.
 These include (but are not necessarily limited to):

 - The justification for the species chosen and the number of animals being used.

 - The rationale for the use of animals for the proposed procedures versus the availability of less invasive procedures, tissue culture, computer simulation, etc.

 - Criteria and process for timely intervention, removal of animals from a study, or euthanasia if painful or stressful outcomes are anticipated.

 - Training and experience in appropriate techniques of the researchers and co-workers performing the project.

 - That the activities do not unnecessarily duplicate previous work.